 “No, she’s right,” Atlantis piped in.
 “We can’t go running about in town trying to circulate with anybody.
 Our descriptions are probably already all over the place, and Lihue’s a much smaller town than it seems.
 Besides, what would happen when the tourists with stolen tags returned to the ship and their tags were already sitting up there on a board?”

 Arch looked at his motley collection of damaged amateurs and could not help but be impressed with the groups’ sound and creative thinking.
 He couldn’t even assemble a workable plan in his mind.
 His team, however, was coming up with a plan, one step at a time.

 “So we need to get somebody onboard, and that somebody has to find a way to get tags off the board, and they’ve got to be for passengers who aren’t likely to go ashore.
 Not to mention we have to find a way to get a Dingo on the ship, and then figure out what we do with him when we do get him aboard.”

 “Leave the damned dog at the Marriott, or let him forage on his own for a few days,” Doug answered, taking his blue flying hat off with one hand and rubbing his forehead with the other hand.

 Arch looked down at Harpo, and then the mirrored expressions on the faces of Atlantis and Cyn.

 “You piece of…” Cyn started to say, her voice a vicious whisper, before Arch cut her off.

 “Harpo’s a Dingo, not a dog and he rides for the brand.
 Somehow we all got in this together and we’re staying together until we get to Oahu, at the least.”

-Arch smiled to myself.
+Arch smiled to himself.
 Nobody could have recovered from his verbal misstep better than the pilot had just done.
 He was needed.
-His skills, his appearance and his communication abilities would be invaluable.
+His skills, his appearance, and his communication abilities would be invaluable.
 The man was worth keeping, although Arch would be sure not to leave Harpo alone in his care.